QuantEcon/lecture-source-py/rst_files/perm_income.rst

 where :math:`\gamma` is a bliss level of consumption

 .. note::
     Along with this quadratic utility specification, we allow consumption to be negative.
-However, by choosing parameters appropriately, we can make the probability that the model generates negative consumption paths over finite time horizons as low as desired.
+However, by choosing parameters appropriately, we can make the probability that the model generates negative consumption paths over finite time horizons as low as desired

 Finally, we impose the *no Ponzi scheme* condition